 Keep reading to find out.

 1.Use of Big Data

 Having IoT has made way to a wider range of information from various touch points.
 For a digital marketer, this is extremely helpful towards understanding the customer journey from start to finish.
-Due to the ability to see where the customer is on their buying journey, and as a result of that they can generate more touch points for positive customer interaction.
+With the help of big data, the marketer is able to see where the customer is on their buying journey, and as a result of that they can generate more touch points for positive customer interaction.
 This increased access to customers gives marketers the chance to find new ways of communicating and creating meaningful connections early on at the buyer stage, rather than when a purchase is made.

 Having said that, marketers should be mindful of data privacy laws and concerns about how customer data is being used.
-Data protection laws such as CASL and GDPR have been put into effect and if you’re found guilty of misusing customer data, you could be charged a hefty fine of up to 20 million Euros or 4% of your annual income.
+Data protection laws such as GDPR and CASL regulations have been put into effect and if you’re found guilty of misusing customer data, you could be charged a hefty fine of up to 20 million Euros or 4% of your annual income.

 2.Impact on the SEO Industry

 Beth Kotz had suggested that individuals specializing in SEO will experience a major shift in their industry and that search engines would strive to understand the users’ intent as opposed to honing in on a keyword.
 The advent of Apple’s Siri, Amazon’s Alexa and Google Home means that instead of web pages being ranked based on the inclusion of keywords, they will now be ranked on the basis of natural language used within the content; which is due to language being more humanized when speaking to AI as opposed to typing into the search bar.